Messy Marv

-Marvin Watson Jr. (born March 19, 1976), better known by his stage name Messy Marv, is an American rapper from San Francisco, California.
-Messy was also known as a collaborator in the rap group Kaalman's Krew.
+Marvin Watson Jr. (born March 19, 1976), better known by his stage names Messy Marv and the Boy Boy Young Mess, is an American rapper from San Francisco, California.

 Career

 Messy Marv released his first rap album, Messy Situationz, in 1996.
 Explosive Mode, his 1998 collaboration album with San Quinn, sold more than 50,000 copies.

+In 2001, Messy Marv broke both of his legs after jumping from a four-story window.

-In 2005, Messy Marv started his own record label, Scalen LLC, and released a barrage of albums in 2004-2006.
+In 2005, Messy Marv started his own record label, Scalen LLC, and released several albums in 2004-2006.
 During the Hyphy movement, his songs "Get on My Hype" and "So Hood" received frequent radio airplay.

 On November 2, 2007, Messy Marv was released from jail after serving twelve months on weapons charges.
 Before, during and following his jail sentence, he released several albums which made the charts: Cake & Ice Cream 2, released in 2009 and peaked on the R&B/Hip-Hop Albums chart at #39 and on the Rap Albums chart at #12, and Blow: Blocks and Boat Docks, a collaboration album with Berner released in 2010 which peaked at #48 on the R&B/Hip-Hop Albums chart.